UK-SBCoA-EbbertLab/brain_cDNA_discovery/README.md

 ## Repository structure:

-`article_analysis` - Data analysis and figure generation for article publication.
+`article_analysis` - Scripts used for data analysis and figure generation for article publication.
 Uses data from output from `cDNA_pipeline`, and `proteomics_pipeline`, Some figures were created using the scripts in `website`

 `cDNA_pipeline` - In house NextFlow pipeline optimized for analysis of Oxford Nanopore PCR Amplified cDNA sequencing data.